wilsonliaows/docs/workbot/workbot-triggers.md

             </td>
         </tr>
         <tr>
-            <td>Command input parameters</td>
+            <td>Command input fields</td>
             <td>
               The input to ask from the user so as to successfully carry out recipe actions, defined in a specific format.
-Parameters may have the type file, which takes as input file content (e.g. text, binary content), that you may upload into Slack.
+Parameters may have the type <code>file</code>, which takes in input file content (e.g. text, binary content) as input, which you may upload into Slack.
 You can use this file in subsequent operations using the Workbot action <a href="/workbot/workbot-actions.html">Download Attachment.</a>
             </td>
         </tr>
         <tr>